 And then there’s Virginia Duigan’s The Precipice.
 Former school principal Thea Farmer has decided to retire and have a dream home built in the Blue Mountains of New South Wales.
 She’s purposely chosen the location to be away from everything, as she doesn’t like to be around people very much.
 Everything changes when bad luck and poor decision-making force her to give up that dream property and settle for the house next door, a place she calls ‘the hovel.’
 To make matters worse, Frank Campbell and Ellice Carrington buy the home that Farmer still thinks of as hers, and they move in.
 The reclusive Farmer doesn’t want anyone living that close, especially not in that home, so she’s inclined to do everything she can to avoid these new people.
 That proves impossible when Campbell’s niece, Kim, comes to live with him.
 Against all odds, Farmer forms an awkward sort of friendship with the girl and becomes concerned when she begins to think that she’s not being given an appropriate home.
 When the police won’t do anything about it, Farmer makes her own plans.

 There may be any number of reasons for which someone might not want to be around others.
 And, in a story, those reasons can make for interesting character development.
 They can add plot points, too.
 Which have stayed with you?

-*NOTE: The title of this post is a line from The Doors’ Light My Fire.
+*NOTE: The title of this post is the title of a song by Neil Young.